 Solution Driven Representation

-A Houston Small Business Lawyer Can Help Your Business
+A Houston Small-Business Lawyer Can Help Your Business

-Starting a new business, setting it up correctly, running the day-to-day operations, managing employees, providing outstanding customer service, and dealing with problems and legal issues that arise . . . these are a few of the many things that small business owners must deal with.
+Starting a new business, setting it up correctly, running the day-to-day operations, managing employees, providing outstanding customer service, and dealing with problems and legal issues that arise . . . these are a few of the many things that small-business owners must deal with.

-Regardless of whether you are a start-up, wanting to have your business run more efficiently, looking to expand or sell your business, or facing legal issues, we are here to help and serve small businesses throughout Texas with comprehensive legal representation.
+Regardless of whether you are a start-up, wanting to have your business run more efficiently, looking to expand or sell your business, or are facing legal issues, we are here to help and serve small businesses throughout Texas with comprehensive legal representation.
 Don’t let your business problems become overwhelming.

 Why Hire a Lawyer for a Small Business?

-A Small Business Attorney Can Keep You from Making Costly Mistakes
+A Small-Business Attorney Can Keep You from Making Costly Mistakes

 Whether you started some time ago or are planning to begin a business, a lawyer is a critical part of your team.
 Running a business is complex and time-consuming, so chances are you rely on a team of experts.
 You may have a bookkeeper, an accountant, a banker, and an insurance agent to help your business stay open.
 You may outsource your payroll and marketing functions.
-Given all the potential legal challenges you face, it makes sense to hire a Houston small business lawyer as well.
+Given all the potential legal challenges you face, it makes sense to hire a Houston small-business lawyer as well.

 Your business solves a problem or meets a need.
 You tell potential customers not to spend time and effort to address these issues, but to hire you instead.
 You have the expertise and knowledge they lack, and you can tackle the problem much more effectively and efficiently.
 Instead of paying for mistakes while they learn by doing, your services are a much better value.
-For these same reasons, you should have a small business attorney handle all legal issues for your business – it’s much more effective to have a professional do it correctly than to run the risk of making mistakes that cost more in the long run.
+For these same reasons, you should have a small-business attorney handle all legal issues for your business – it’s much more effective to have a professional do it correctly than to run the risk of making mistakes that cost more in the long run.

-What is the Cost of a Small Business Lawyer?
+What Is the Cost of a Small-Business Lawyer?

 What Kind of Lawyer Do I Need for a Small Business?

-Our Small Business Lawyer in Texas Deals With Legal Issues and Challenges
+Our Small-Business Lawyer in Texas Deals with Legal Issues and Challenges

-Small Business Attorneys Help With Business Formation
+Small-Business Attorneys Help with Business Formation

-If you are starting up a new business, our small business lawyers will examine your individual situation to determine what is the best fit for you and the goals you have for your business.
+If you are starting up a new business, our small-business lawyers will examine your individual situation to determine what is the best fit for you and the goals you have for your business.
 Your business will be involved in legal issues from the moment it starts until the day you close or sell it.
 Selecting the right legal entity can get you started in the right direction and prevent problems later on.

-We can discuss what your business does, your goals, plans, those involved in starting and running it, and the problems you must avoid.
+We can discuss what your business does, your goals and plans, those involved in starting and running it, and the problems you must avoid.
 There are many legal entities to choose from.
 Each has benefits and costs.
 You may begin with one entity, run into problems, then create a different one that better suits your needs.
 Which one’s right for you is your decision to make:

 1. Sole proprietorship